AmanTank187/blogger/README.md

  - Being able to add other Users as friends.
  - Being able to message other users using actioncable and Websockets.
  - Add Request specs
+ - Social share button gem to share messages on other social medias

 ## A better way to write existing code?: